|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 “What did Sharp Smile say?
 What happened?”
 Maya asked.

-“There’s such a thing as too observant…and too honest,” McMurty said, thinking of the Sivaoan’s remark about his scent changing when Hansen was near.
+“There’s such a thing as too observant … and too honest,” McMurty said, thinking of the Sivaoan’s remark about his scent changing when Seven was near.
 “The lass could use a few lessons in keepin’ her thoughts and observations ta herself.”

 “I informed her after your departure that speculating on the romantic compatibility of her superior officers was inappropriate.”